Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 No, that would have to be inspected, investigated, and ultimately experienced in the live setting of the real-time rock ‘n roll show.
 First up: VIC CROWN, a quartet comprised of Falcon Faust (vocals), Colin Townsend (drums), Sam Steele (bass), and Patrick Rothe (guitar), and one with a damned groovy delivery, too.

-The freakish foursome – which I attach with all due respect and admiration – play a melded amalgamation of progressive rock and metal.
-They insert elements of punk, funk, speed metal, and alt. country into it and Dan / Eli keeps shit comically enhanced with his zany banter and off-the-wall antics.
-Songs like “Witch Moon Baby”, “Phantom Man”, “Cooler Than You“, and “Motormouth” were riddled with tempo alterations and applied with non-stop energy and, like the preceding Vic Crown, ELECTRIC PHANTOM have a solid, adulating fan base for sure.
+The freakish foursome – which I attach with all due respect and admiration – plays a melded amalgamation of progressive rock and metal.
+They insert elements of punk, funk, speed metal, and alt. country into it, and Dan / Eli keeps shit comically enhanced with his zany banter and off-the-wall antics.
+Songs like “Witch Moon Baby”, “Phantom Man”, “Cooler Than You“, and “Motormouth” were riddled with tempo alterations and applied with non-stop energy and, like the preceding Vic Crown, ELECTRIC PHANTOM has a solid, adulating fan base for sure.

 They would end their set on an interesting high note, ala a country-fied cover of the Ludacris hit “Move Bitch (Get Out Da Way)“!
-Yep, all twangy and served with a side of hill-folk funk, ELECTRIC CROWN are definitely one of the more unique bands I’ve caught in awhile.
+Yep, all twangy and served with a side of hill-folk funk, ELECTRIC PHANTOM is definitely one of the more unique bands I’ve caught in a while.

-The trio would launch their set in a most appropriate place, with the first song that introduces their 2015 S/T EP, “Husk“.
-They followed it with the last song from that same EP, “Camel Crusher” and let me tell you, Asheville was barely prepared for what these guys were transmitting.
+The trio would launch their set in a most appropriate place, with the first song “Husk” that introduces their 2015 S/T EP.
+They followed it with the last song from that same EP, “Camel Crusher“, and let me tell you, Asheville was barely prepared for what these guys were transmitting.
 Super tight playing and precise interaction between the three in this live setting added a whole new dimension to the already epic music from HOWLING GIANT.

-I, along with the crowd, were mostly lost in a sonic-fueled euphoria of frenzied headbanging amid animated activity at this point.
-The rapid-fire tempo changes and subsequent heavy musical discharge from the stage was incredible as the guys rolled out “Mothership“, “Visions“, and “The Pioneer“.
-The songs were staples from HOWLING GIANT‘s recent pair of back to back, conceptually connected EP releases, “Black Hole Space Wizard: Part 1” (2016) and 2017’s “Black Hole Space Wizard: Part 2“.
-[Learn about that conceptual theme and more in my interview with Howling Giant from this same night, HERE].
+I, along with the crowd, was mostly lost in a sonic-fueled euphoria of frenzied headbanging amid animated activity at this point.
+The rapid-fire tempo changes and subsequent heavy musical discharge from the stage were incredible as the guys rolled out “Mothership“, “Visions“, and “The Pioneer“.
+The songs were staples from HOWLING GIANT‘s recent pair of back-to-back, conceptually connected EP releases, “Black Hole Space Wizard: Part 1” (2016) and 2017’s “Black Hole Space Wizard: Part 2“.
+(Learn about that conceptual theme and more in my interview with Howling Giant from this same night, HERE.)